neuvector/docs/user/pages/08.integration/08.oidc_adfs/docs.md

 From AD FS Management, click on "Application Groups" and then click on "Add Application Group..."
 ![adfs](adfs1.png)

-Given a name, select "Server application accessing a web API" and then click Next
+Enter a name, select "Server application accessing a web API" and then click Next
 ![adfs](adfs2.png)

-Given Redirect URI from NeuVector Settings > OpenID Connect Setting page and then click Next
+Enter Redirect URI from NeuVector Settings > OpenID Connect Setting page and then click Next
 ![adfs](adfs3.png)

 Enable "Generate a shared secret" checkbox and then click Next
 ![adfs](adfs4.png)

-Given the Identifier created in previous step and then click Next
+Enter the Identifier created in previous step and then click Next
 ![adfs](adfs5.png)

 ![adfs](adfs6.png)